ted-tanner/entries-backend/Readme.md

 * Languages/localization
 * Budgets that are not modified for a year will be deleted?
 * Full endpoint documentation
+* Should limiter sometimes be user-based?
+Some endpoints cannot be user based, but those that can be maybe should be
 * On client: Enforce practical limits on entries per budget and budgets per user
   - 5,000 budgets/user
   - 2,500 entries/budget